 TOM'S STORY

-Born and bred in the West Midlands, Tom's journey into the culinary world began as an unexpected twist of fate.
+Born and bred in the West Midlands, Tom's entrance into the culinary world was sparked by an unexpected twist of fate.

-In his teenage years, Tom's interests and passions leaned more towards sports and motorsport, with little thought given to the kitchen.
-But that all changed at the age of 18, when he took a trainee manager role at New Hall Hotel in Walmley.
-It was there that he took his first step into a professional kitchen, and under the mentorship of Head Chef Wayne Thompson uncovered a passion and natural aptitude for cooking he never knew he had.
+In his teenage years, Tom's interests and passions leaned more towards sports and motorsport.
+But all that shifted at 18, when a trainee manager role at New Hall Hotel in Walmley led him into a professional kitchen, and under the mentorship of Head Chef Wayne Thompson, he discovered a passion and an aptitude for cooking that felt both surprising and completely natural.

 "I fairly quickly felt like I'd found my calling.
 I owe Wayne a huge amount, he laid the foundation for my career and drilled into me that the kitchen works on respect, something that I’ve never forgotten."

-After three formative years at New Hall, Tom set his sights on new challenges, which led to him taking on subsequent roles of Sous-Chef at Swinfen Hall Hotel and later working his way up to the role of Sous-Chef at The Samling restaurant in the Lake District - another milestone moment in his career where he played a pivotal role in regaining The Samling's Michelin star at 23 years old.
+After three formative years at New Hall, Tom set his sights on new challenges, which led to him taking on subsequent roles of Sous-Chef at Swinfen Hall Hotel and later working his way up to the role of Sous-Chef at The Samling restaurant in the Lake District - another milestone moment in his career at 23 years old where he played a pivotal role in regaining The Samling's Michelin star in 2013.

 That first taste of Michelin-level cooking only deepened his appetite to grow and refine his skills, leading him to take on his next role as Sous-Chef at two-Michelin-starred Michael Wignall at The Latymer.